-It's well known that the global elitists use intellectual 'wisdom' such as what is expressed in Sun Tzu's "The Art of War."
+It's well known that the global elitists use intellectual 'wisdom' or strategy, such as what is expressed in Sun Tzu's "The Art of War."
 This work describes how the long term safety and security of a tribe is where the tribe is protected by wisdom rather than overt violence and aggression.

 Many would argue that the Corporate State helped to betray man.

 The Industrial Revolution started to take away the traditional role of a man's life.
 Over time, men had to compete with more machines and a more competitive global work force.
 More women left their traditional roles and competed for employment too.
 The unemployment of men started to increase and so did poverty, mental and other health and lifestyle problems.